-• Bacteria - The health effects of bacteria should be a concern for the public who use these waterbodies for activities such as swimming, wading, or boating because some waterborne bacteria can cause serious human illness or disease.
-In the Arkansas-Keystone Basin Study Area, most of the bacteria appear to come from nonpoint sources.
-Of the four watersheds that are impaired with bacteria, there are no continuous, permitted point sources.
-Therefore, the various nonpoint sources are considered to be the major source of bacterial loading in each watershed that requires a TMDL in this report.
+Bacteria - The health effects of bacteria should be a concern for the public who use these waterbodies for activities such as swimming, wading, or boating because some waterborne bacteria can cause serious human illness or disease.
+In the Red-Sulphur Subregion Study Area, most of the bacteria appear to come from nonpoint sources because the contribution from the continuous permitted point sources is not significant when it is compared to TMDL.

 Though most of the pathogens come from nonpoint sources, the specific sources from which the bacteria come cannot be determined without additional study.
-Of the four major nonpoint sources (wildlife, farm animals, failing septic systems, and domesticated dogs & cats), most of the fecal coliform load estimates from nonpoint sources to land surfaces appears to come from farm animals (Table 3-10).
+Of the four major nonpoint sources (wildlife, farm animals, failing septic systems, and domesticated dogs & cats), most of the fecal coliform load estimates from nonpoint sources to land surfaces appears to come from farm animals (Table 3-15).

-Table 3-10 of the TMDL report is an estimated percentage of fecal coliform load estimates from the four major nonpoint source categories that can contribute to the elevated bacterial concentrations found in these watersheds.
-It is estimated that commercially raised farm animals contribute 99.2% to 99.8% of the fecal coliform load estimates to land surfaces in these four TMDL watersheds.
+Table 3-15 of the TMDL report is an estimated percentage of fecal coliform load estimates from the four major nonpoint source categories that can contribute to the elevated bacterial concentrations found in these watersheds.
+It is estimated that commercially raised farm animals contribute 99.0% to 99.7% of the fecal coliform load estimates to land surfaces in these ten TMDL watersheds.